tmolitor002/SQL-for-Data-Viz/Week-1/02-Starting DB Browser.md

 When working with data, it is considered a best practice to ensure that every table has at least one field that acts as a unique identifier for each record in the table. `raw_players` happens to have two unique ID fields, `gsis_id` and `esb_id`.
 We will be using `gsis_id` going forward.

 If no unique ID exists, there should be a clear combination of fields that creates unique records.
-If you happen to discover this in practice, you should alert your Database Administrator.
+This is called a **Composite Key**.
+If you happen to discover this in practice, you should alert your Database Administrator, and ask for a surrogate key to be created.

 When an ID is unique for each record in a table it called a **Primary Key**, often stylized as `PK`.
 Only one field within a table should be considered a Primary Key.